Spanish translation here

 Before we go any further, I need to define the clearing (Lichtung) and another key term of Heideggerese: appropriation (Ereignis).

 In ordinary German, Lichtung means “clearing,” like a clearing in the forest.
 The verb lichten means to clear land.
-Lichtung is related to Licht (light), because a clearing allows light to reach the forest floor and illuminate whatever enters the clearing. (“Light from above” is the literal meaning of “epiphany.”
+Although Lichtung is not derived from the word Licht (light), a clearing does allow light to reach the forest floor and illuminate whatever enters the clearing. (“Light from above” is the literal meaning of “epiphany.”
 The clearing allows light from above.)
-Heidegger uses the metaphor of the clearing to refer to the conditions allow beings to be meaningfully present to a knower.
+Heidegger uses the metaphor of the clearing to refer to the conditions that allow beings to be meaningfully present to a knower.
 The clearing is the “space” in which beings become present.

 We can see and hear physical objects in physical space.
-We can see and hear them, because there is a space between us which our senses can traverse.
-Physically, light and sound come to us, but from the first person point of view, our eyes and ears reach out for experience.
+We can see and hear them, because there is a space between them and us that our senses can traverse.
+Physically, light and sound come to us, but from the first-person point of view, our eyes and ears reach out for experience.